 The programme has achieved a high university entrance success rate; 3 university and 1 Technical College passes and one retake, out of 5 in its first year.
 One amazing Athena student was top of 30,000 in the Zone in her year in final exams and is now attending Addis Ababa University.

 15 completed 86,000 beneficiaries

 43 completed.
 2 shifts per day.
-All the Create Impact and Lalibela Trust classrooms will have been reinstated before September 2022.
+All the Create Impact and Lalibela Trust classrooms have now been renovated after the TPLF invasion.
 34,000 beneficiaries.